vjekooo/webpack_react/README.md

 * Babel
 * Hot Module Replacement
 * Jest 22
+* ESLint

 ### Features

 * Webpack configuration for development (with hmr) and production (with minification).
 * Both js(x) and css hot loaded during development.
-* Babel with class properties
+* Babel with class properties.
 * Sourcemaps for JS and CSS.
-* CSS autoprefixing.
+* CSS autoprefixing and extraction to a separate file.
 * Code Splitting ( app <-> vendor ).
+* ESLint - standard, no exceptions.

 ### To run